mirror/boost/libs/ptr_container/doc/guidelines.rst

 1. Make base classes abstract and without data
 ++++++++++++++++++++++++++++++++++++++++++++++

-The has the following advantages:
+This has the following advantages:

         a.
 It reduces *coupling* because you do not have to maintain or update state

         ..

         b.
 It helps you to avoid *slicing*

         ..

         c.
 It ensures you *override* the right function

 You might also want to read the following articles: